This article was last updated by on

 Pre-Germination Process

-It may take anywhere in between one to two weeks for your pothos to germinate.
+It may take anywhere between one to two weeks for your Pothos to germinate.

-This might be the most tiresome phase as it is difficult to tell if your pothos seeds will grow or not.
+This might be the most tiresome phase as it is difficult to tell whether your Pothos seeds will grow.

-If you do not see a baby plant by the second week, be a little patient and wait for one more week.
-The speed of
+If you do not see a baby plant by the second week, be patient and wait for one more week.

-germination depends upon numerous factors such as maturity of seed, temperature, season, water, etc.
+The germination speed depends upon numerous factors, such as the maturity of the seed, temperature, season, water, etc.

 Remember never to use the same growing medium(soil); this will cause the new seeds to decay.